Disney at 100: The Leadership Lessons from Walt Disney

 I got the opportunity to meet with some of Walt’s “original cast.”
 I was enthralled by their stories and experiences and took detailed notes.
 Hearing stories about how Walt led and how he expected others to lead with compassion, integrity and common sense made a huge impact on me.

-Twenty years later, the result is Who’s the Leader of the Club.
+Twenty years later, the result was Who’s the Leader of the Club.

 Korkis goes to great lengths to use Walt Disney’s own words, from a variety of published and unpublished interviews, as well as the words of those who personally experienced him in action, to help elaborate and describe the basic concepts.

-In doing so, we have delivered to us a refreshing breath of fresh air – a business book using the words and actions of a rare genius that are glaringly absent from most organizations today.
+In doing so, Korkis delivered to us a refreshing breath of fresh air – a business book using the words and actions of a rare genius that are glaringly absent from most organizations today.

-Five decades after Walt Disney’s death, his achievements and legacy continue to inspire new generations.
+68 years after Walt Disney’s death, and on the occasion of the 100th anniversary of the Disney Company, his achievements and legacy continue to inspire new generations.

-In the early 2000s my vocational role as a consultant to churches took on a specific niche – a focus on guest experiences.
+In the early 2000s my vocational role as a consultant with churches took on a specific niche – a focus on guest experiences.
 That lead to a Disney immersion of research, books, films, on-site visits, and conversations with Disney Cast Members past and present.
-Over the past three years alone, I have spent over 70 days on Disney properties from coast to coast – and on the oceans.
-My Disney library numbers over 400 volumes – the oldest released in 1939; the newest coming hot off the press next week.
+Over the past decade plus, I have spent over 100 days on Disney properties from coast to coast – and on the oceans.
+My Disney library numbers over 475+ volumes – the oldest released in 1939; the newest released in the last few weeks.

-Vital to that immersion was the work of Jim Korkis – through his books and writings by, for, and about Walt Disney and the Disney organization.
+Vital to that immersion was the work of Jim Korkis – through his books and writings for and about Walt Disney and the Disney organization.

 By his own admission, Who’s the Leader of the Club was the most difficult book Korkis has ever written.
 That may be true from his perspective, but the words and stories flow off the page and into the reader’s conscience in an almost imperceptible manner.